 But Labour Party members have introduced a new bill that would overturn the 2004 amendment.
 If passed it will allow children born here to people without Irish citizenship to apply for citizenship via naturalisation after a period of three years.

 During the debate about the proposed bill minister McEntee said she was concerned about it.
 She claimed that the bill would make Ireland “unique in the European Union”.
-The fact that it would grant EU citizenship as well as Irish citizenship to children of parents without Irish citizenship.
+This is because of the fact that it would grant EU citizenship as well as Irish citizenship to children of parents without Irish citizenship.

 McEntee went on to insist that the bill could also have “unintended consequences”.
 She argued that the pandemic and Brexit “are already likely to negatively impact on the economy and employment levels in Ireland”.
 She further suggested that changing the citizenship laws could worsen these problems.